 In the opening of Tomb Raider, Larson asks Lara Croft "What's a man gotta do to get that sort of attention from ya?"
 Since Lara Croft is obviously sexy looking, that kind of comment was inevitable.
 Later on, when Larson attacks Lara outside of Qualapec's Tomb and Lara defeats him, Lara retorts "Well, you have my total attention now.
 I'm not sure if I got yours, though.
 Hello?"

 In Mega Man Battle Network 6, at one point Baryl tells Lan that joining the WWW was his "destiny."
 Lan asks him, "if this is "destiny," what about "will?"
 Later on, right before confronting the Big Bad, Baryl has a change of heart and performs a Heel-Face Turn and tells Lan "This is my "will.""

 "Take care with those.
-For every task, there is a perfect tool"
+For every task, there is a perfect tool."

 Much later, Galenth Dysley (after killing her, and every other human in the room) has this exchange;

-Snow: Dysley, you monster!
+Snow: Monster!
 People aren't yours to use!